EPA Approved Pesticides

 Products Utilized For The Management Of Mosquito Populations

 All products selected for use by VDCI are registered by both the U.S. Environmental Protection Agency (EPA) and the specific regulatory agency in the state where the product is used.
-These products are widely utilized in many mosquito abatements programs across the country because of their efficacy and minimal environmental impacts.
+These products are widely utilized in many mosquito abatement programs across the country because of their efficacy and minimal environmental impacts.
 VDCI carefully selects these products with the goal of protecting both people and the natural environment while economically reducing nuisance and disease-vector mosquitoes to tolerable levels.

 What are the environmental impacts of larvicides?